 Understanding Drug Manufacturers’ Role in the Opioid Epidemic

 For decades, pharmaceutical companies, such as Johnson & Johnson, Purdue Pharma, and others, contended that opioids were a safe and non-addictive treatment for various chronic pain syndromes.
 But, through a misleading marketing strategy, these pharmaceutical companies concealed that OxyContin and other opioids are highly habit-forming and build a tolerance over time, making them ineffective for chronic pain.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 According to an investigation conducted by the U.S. Senate Homeland Security and Governmental Affairs Committee, the industry collectively paid out millions to third-party advocacy groups to market opioid products.